xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 delivery.

 ### cnBNG User Plane
-The cnBNG user plane is provided by Cisco ASR 9000 routers.
+The cnBNG user plane in Agile Metro 1.1 is provided by Cisco ASR 9000 routers.
 The routers are responsible for terminating subscriber sessions (IPoE/PPPoE), communicating with the cnBNG control plane for user authentication and policy, applying subscriber policy elements such as QoS and security policies, and performs